 This approach is focused on helping maintain a normal routine sleep schedule.
 Predictability is helpful for children with mental disorders.

 Parents should be prepared to accept that the therapy approaches will change over time.
 Parents should engage in treatment when necessary and provide feedback to the therapist about progress.
-Parents should evaluate if the therapy is working and make changes if they do not see progress within a reasonable amount of time.
+Parents should evaluate if therapy is working and make changes if they do not see progress within a reasonable amount of time.
 Effective therapy will help a child learn coping skills and strategies that will help decrease the severity of the mood swings.
 Being able to manage the severity of the mood swings may make it possible for a decrease in medication over time.
 This is, of course, under the direction of the physician managing treatment.
 Do not change dosage of your child without a doctor’s approval.

-There are several types of medications that can help children.
+There are several types of medications that can help children with Bioplar.
 All children respond differently to medication so the right medication and dosage will vary.
 Children should take the least amount of medication necessary to address issues.
-Physicians will help determine what works.
-As mentioned before, parents can play a very key role in treatment by keeping a daily journal.
+Physicians will help determine what dosage that is.
+As mentioned before, parents can play a key role in treatment by keeping a daily journal.
 The daily journal can should list the date, behaviors, responses and medication intake.
 This information will be helpful for the physician when deciding on medication treatment.

-The role of parents is very important in treatment for Bipolar disorder.
-They will gauge both the progress of the child with treatment and the effectiveness of treatment for the child.
-Parents should be actively seeking for new information on treatment and if necessary, move treatment in a different direction if things are not going well.
+The role of parents is very important in treatment of Bipolar disorder.
+Parents will be able to gauge both the progress of the child with treatment and the effectiveness of treatment for the child.
+Parents should be actively seeking for new information on treatment and, if necessary, move treatment in a different direction if things are not going well.